Skip to content

 bt_max_reconnect_failsAuto-disable threshold

-auth_enabledStandalone-style auth toggle for direct access; HA addon mode still enforces HA auth regardless
+auth_enabledDirect-listener auth toggle; HA addon mode still enforces HA auth regardless

 ma_api_url / ma_api_tokenMusic Assistant REST integration